involvex/new-world-anti-afk/README.md

 ## Requirements

 - Windows 10/11
-- .NET 6.0 or later (automatically checked by build script)
+- .NET 8.0 or later
+- PowerShell 5.1 or later (usually pre-installed on Windows)
 - New World game running

 ## Installation & Usage